firoagni/ai-development-tutorials/README.md

-# Azure OpenAI Tutorial Collection
+# AI Development Tutorial Collection

-This repository contains a comprehensive collection of tutorials for getting started with Azure OpenAI.
+This repository contains a comprehensive collection of Python-based tutorials for getting started with AI development.
+While primarily focused on Azure OpenAI, it also includes tutorials for other AI platforms like Ollama.

 Each tutorial builds upon the previous ones, demonstrating progressively advanced concepts and techniques.

 ## Prerequisites